junxit/us-congress-bills-112/bill.md

 ## § 1.
 Effective dates

-Section 712(f) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Public Law 111–203) is amended to read as follows:
+Section 712(f) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Public Law 111–203; 15 U.S.C.
+8302(f)) is amended to read as follows:

 > - **(f)** *Rules and registration before final effective dates*
 >   - **(1)** *In general* Beginning on the date of enactment of this Act and notwithstanding the effective date of any provision of this Act, the Commodity Futures Trading Commission and the Securities and Exchange Commission may, in order to prepare for the effective dates of the provisions of this Act—